ishpaul777/Things-catlogue/README.md

 # OOPS catlog

-This is program which can take care of organising your things ans information related to them.
+This is program which can take care of organising your things and information related to them.
 One can
 > - Add new books
 > - Add new labels
 > - Add new games